AtRiskMedia/tractstack-docs/src/content/docs/examples/sneakypedia.md

 Challenge was: how to turn it all into an incredible over-stuffed lore rich and interactive storykeep website.

+We're going to have to approach this like scientists.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; margin: 1.5rem 0;">
   <iframe
     style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"